 Under the ACA, health insurance companies in the individual and small group markets can charge consumers who use tobacco products a higher premium.
-People who use tobacco may be charged up to [insert state-specific tobacco surcharge – no higher than 50%] more than people who don’t use tobacco.
+People who use tobacco may be charged up to [insert state-specific tobacco surcharge – no higher than 50%] more than people who do not use tobacco.
 Consumers in group plans may not have to pay this extra charge if they complete a tobacco cessation program and cannot be charged more unless they are provided an opportunity to complete a tobacco cessation program.
-This does not apply to coverage that is not consideredindividual coverage, including short-term plans.
+This does not apply to coverage that is not considered comprehensive individual coverage, including short-term plans.

-Drafting Note: States that don’t allow the tobacco surcharge should replace the previous paragraph with the following one: In [insert name of state], health insurance companies can’t charge consumers a higher premium for being a tobacco user.
+Drafting Note: States that do not allow the tobacco surcharge should replace the previous paragraph with the following one: In [insert name of state], health insurance companies cannot charge consumers a higher premium for being a tobacco user.

 Q 24: What are preventive benefits and how are they covered?

 Preventive benefits are designed to keep people healthy by providing screening for early detection of certain health conditions or to help prevent illnesses.
-The ACA requires that individual market and non-grandfathered group health plans cover many preventive services with no out-of-pocket costs (meaning no deductibles, co-payments and coinsurance) for all new plans sold after Sept.
+The ACA requires that individual market and non-grandfathered group health plans cover many preventive services with no out-of-pocket costs (meaning no deductibles, co-payments, and coinsurance) for all new plans sold after Sept.
 23, 2010.
 Some of these covered preventive services are:

 Colorectal cancer screenings, including polyp removal for individuals over age 50